 The Neighbourhood Land Trust & YWCA Toronto Initiative

-In early 2022, the City of Toronto and Toronto Community Housing Corporation (TCHC) will transfer 82 single-family homes and small buildings in Toronto’s west end to The Neighbourhood Land Trust (NLT).
+The City of Toronto and Toronto Community Housing Corporation (TCHC) has transferred 81 single-family homes and small buildings in Toronto’s west end to The Neighbourhood Land Trust (NLT).
 The NLT has partnered with YWCA Toronto to operate this unique social housing portfolio.
 These homes will remain affordable housing in perpetuity; held together in non-profit community ownership.

 • Tenants Q&A